-METL 192 F Fundamentals of Metallurgy (3)
+METL 192 F Fundamentals of Metallurgy

-Three hours lecture per week.
+54 hours lecture per term.
 A survey of the field of metallurgy designed to familiarize the technical student with the production, use, and testing of metals.
 This course is applicable for students in all technical fields.
 (CSU) (Degree Credit)